Venezuela sources: Talks to break deadlock set to resume

 Guaidó has downplayed the possibility of a breakthrough, insisting that the condition for any talks be early presidential elections — something Maduro has so far rejected.

-But aides say the 35-year-old leader is under increasing pressure from the U.S. and other foreign governments not to walk away from the negotiating table and hand a symbolic victory to Maduro until it’s clear the embattled socialist has no real intention of yielding power.
+But the 35-year-old is wary of walking away from the negotiating table and handing a symbolic victory to Maduro until it’s clear the embattled socialist has no real intention of yielding power.
 The opposition has complained that Maduro has used past negotiations sponsored by the Vatican and others to buy time.

 Maduro has insisted on dialogue with the opposition as the only way forward for Venezuela as crippling U.S. oil sanctions exacerbate a crisis marked by food, fuel and medicine shortages that have forced a whopping 4 million people — 10% of Venezuela’s population — to flee the country in recent years.